digitallawyer/openlegaldictionary/_definitions/show-cause.md

 ---
 title: Show Cause
 permalink: "/definitions/show-cause.html"
-body: To show cause against a rule nisi, an order, decree, execution, etc., Is to appear as directed, and present to the court such reasons and considerations as one has to offer why it should not be con-firmed, take effect, be executed, or as the case may be
+body: To show cause against a rule nisi, an order, decree, execution, etc., is to appear as directed, and present to the court such reasons and considerations as one has to offer why it should not be con-firmed, take effect, be executed, or as the case may be